-- Students will be able to EXPLAIN in their work how humans in the past shaped their own unique historical moments and were shaped by those moments, and how those cultures changed over the course of the centuries for the history of the United States from the reconstruction to the present.
-Bloom Taxonomy's Cognitive process: REMEMBER AND UNDERSTAND - Students will DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and EMPATHIZE with people in their historical context.
+- Students will be able to explain in their work how humans in the past shaped their own unique historical moments and were shaped by those moments, and how those cultures changed over the course of the centuries for the history of the United States from the reconstruction to the present. - Students will distinguish between primary and secondary sources, identify and evaluate evidence and empathize with people in their historical context. - Students will summarize and appraise different historical interpretations and evidence in order to construct past events.